After a handful of demos, Mayhem released the now legendary Deathcrush

 (6 Sept.
 2011)

-Metal.
+black metal.
 No one can deny the band's influence in the birth of the Second Wave, and the Norwegian scene in particular.
-Yet, ever

-since the classic De Mysteriis Dom Sathanas, the band has strayed ever farther from
+Yet, ever since the classic De Mysteriis Dom Sathanas, the band has strayed ever

-their path.
-Each time around, fans were hopeful for a return to form, yet Mayhem offered experimental sounds, instead.
-It
+farther from their path.
+Each time around, fans were hopeful for a return to form, yet Mayhem offered experimental sounds,

-was almost as if they were intentionally turning their back on the style that made them so legendary to begin with.
-Either
+instead.
+It was almost as if they were intentionally turning their back on the style that made them so legendary to begin

-that, or they simply tried to push the envelope and just failed miserably.
-Though Maniac was ousted and Attila returned to
+with.
+Either that, or they simply tried to push the envelope and just failed miserably.
+Though Maniac was ousted and Attila

-the fold, there was no way for Blasphemer to ever fill the shoes of Euronymous and he had proven that time and again.
-And
+returned to the fold, there was no way for Blasphemer to ever fill the shoes of Euronymous and he had proven that time and

 It begins with "A Wise Birthgiver", which gets off to a slow start.
 The feeling is consumed